Kong/terraform-provider-konnect/docs/resources/gateway_plugin_key_auth_enc.md

 Optional:

 - `anonymous` (String) An optional string (consumer UUID or username) value to use as an “anonymous” consumer if authentication fails.
 If empty (default null), the request will fail with an authentication failure `4xx`.
 Note that this value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.
 - `hide_credentials` (Boolean) An optional boolean value telling the plugin to show or hide the credential from the upstream service.
 If `true`, the plugin strips the credential from the request (i.e., the header, query string, or request body containing the key) before proxying it.
+Default: false
 - `key_in_body` (Boolean) If enabled, the plugin reads the request body (if said request has one and its MIME type is supported) and tries to find the key in it.
 Supported MIME types: `application/www-form-urlencoded`, `application/json`, and `multipart/form-data`.
+Default: false
 - `key_in_header` (Boolean) If enabled (default), the plugin reads the request header and tries to find the key in it.
+Default: true
 - `key_in_query` (Boolean) If enabled (default), the plugin reads the query parameter in the request and tries to find the key in it.
+Default: true
 - `key_names` (List of String) Describes an array of parameter names where the plugin will look for a key.
 The client must send the authentication key in one of those key names, and the plugin will try to read the credential from a header, request body, or query string parameter with the same name.
 Key names may only contain [a-z], [A-Z], [0-9], [_] underscore, and [-] hyphen.
 - `realm` (String) When authentication fails the plugin sends `WWW-Authenticate` header with `realm` attribute value.
 - `run_on_preflight` (Boolean) A boolean value that indicates whether the plugin should run (and try to authenticate) on `OPTIONS` preflight requests.
 If set to `false`, then `OPTIONS` requests are always allowed.
+Default: true

 <a id="nestedatt--ordering"></a>